Artistic canons of body proportions: Contemporary (head-based) method

-Modern figurative artists tend to use a shorthand of more comprehensive canons, based on proportions relative to the human head.
-In the system recommended by Andrew Loomis, an idealized human body is eight heads tall, the torso being three heads and the legs another four; a more realistically proportioned body, he claims, is closer to seven-and-a-half heads tall, the difference being in the length of the legs.
+In the system recommended by Andrew Loomis, an idealized human body is eight heads tall, the torso being three heads and the legs another four; a more realistically proportioned body, he suggests, is closer to seven-and-a-half heads tall, the difference being in the length of the legs.
 He additionally recommends head-based proportions for children of varying ages, and as means of producing different effects in adult bodies (e.g. a "heroic" body is nine heads tall).